 Katie Suddarth, MD, is originally from Philadelphia, PA.
 She went to Dartmouth College then moved to Denver to attend the University of Colorado School of Medicine.
 After medical school, Katie entered the Primary Care Track of the University of Colorado Internal Medicine Residency Program.
 She completed her training in 2009, followed by a chief resident year.
 She is currently a primary care physician at the University of Colorado and is the Senior Associate Program Director.
 She has three young children and two large dogs who keep her very busy.
 She likes to spend time with her family as well as hike and run.

 Emily Gottenborg, MD, is an Assistant Professor within the Division of Hospital Medicine, Department of Medicine, and has a passion for teaching the next generation of leaders in hospital medicine and healthcare system improvement.
 She is the Co-Director of the Hospitalist Training Program and is faculty within the Institute of Healthcare Quality, Safety, and Efficiency.
-Dr. Gottenborg came to Colorado in 2014 and enjoys the mountain lifestyle with her 3 children, husband, and Berner, Bruiser.
+Dr. Gottenborg came to Colorado in 2014 and enjoys the mountain lifestyle with her three children, husband, and Berner, Bruiser.

 Christine Haynes, MD, MPH, was born in New York and studied international affairs and global health at Georgetown University.
 She received her MD and MPH from Northwestern University and then completed her residency and chief year in Internal Medicine/Primary Care at UCLA.
 Christine is a primary care physician at Denver Health at the Westside Clinic.
 Her interests include women’s health, underserved populations, population health, and quality improvement, and advance care planning.
 Christine enjoys running, biking, traveling, live music, and exploring new places.
 However, she spends most of her time reading children’s books in funny voices and dancing in the kitchen with her two young children.
 Christine is the Assistant Program Director for the Primary Care Residency Track.